Best Native Plant Apps for Texas (2026)

 The short version

 - Wild Thumb (Texas Parks & Wildlife Foundation, backed by H-E-B and Phillips 66) launched February 2026.
-Free, beginner-friendly, strong care reminders and nursery finder.
+Free, beginner-friendly, with a curated Texas nursery directory.
 No pet safety filtering, HOA tools, or rebate guidance.

-- Pollinator Patch is built for suburban Texas homeowners navigating HOA rules, pet safety, and rebate programs.
-700+ plants with HOA scores and pet toxicity ratings.
+- Pollinator Patch is built for suburban homeowners navigating HOA rules, pet safety, and rebate programs, with native plants nationwide.
+3,900+ plants with HOA scores and pet toxicity ratings.
 Pro tier available.

 - iNaturalist and Seek are excellent for identifying plants in the wild but don't help you plan or design a garden.